Light Bulb Web Design Blog

 How do I know the copy on my website is unique?

-The best place to start is a free service called Copyscape - https://www.copyscape.com/
+The alternative is a free service called Copyscape - https://www.copyscape.com/

 You can simply enter your own website address into their website and click the 'Go' button - it will quickly come back with a list (or hopefully, no list!) of other websites that use some or all of the same text content that your website uses.
 From there, you can click each item in the list and Copyscape will highlight the text which also appears on your website, within the results.